Lawyers Discuss Accidents Caused by Teen Drivers in Methuen

 - In the same year, teenagers between the ages of 15 and 19 comprised just 6.5% of the population of the entire country.
 However, they accounted for approximately 8.4% of total costs of car crashes: an estimated $13.6 billion.

 - Teenagers driving with friends are at particular risk of being involved in a car accident.
 The more teen passengers, the greater the risk.
-Male teenagers were twice as likely to be killed in a car accident than their female counterparts.
+Male teenagers were twice as likely to be killed in a car wreck than their female counterparts.

 - Unsurprisingly, teens with new driver’s licenses are more likely to be in a crash than teenagers who have had their license for a couple of years.
 The fatal crash rate for every mile is almost twice as much for 16- and 17-year-olds than it is for 18- and 19-year-olds.